 U.S. intelligence sources have been investigating Majed Khalil for a while.
 Khalil has had a number of U.S. incorporated businesses (Florida).
 Of particular interest is CONTINENTAL BOOKING & TRAVEL CORP (EIN 80-0915782).
 Continental was fronted by Noreidis Hernandez Jimenez, Khalil's proxy.
 Sources report that Jorge and Delcy Rodriguez instructed Khalil to use a travel agency, so that air fares, hotel reservations, and all else related to the "negotiated talks and dialogue" would be done through a seemingly separate, independent entity.
 The goal was to avoid leaving financial footprints that would show an evident link between Zapatero-like "negotiators" and the Venezuelan regime.

 Zapatero has been a recipient of Khalil's travel agency largesse for years.
-Sources claim that Continental basically acted, from Miami, as Zapatero's bespoke travel agents.
+Sources claim that Continental basically acted as Zapatero's bespoke travel agents.
 People associated to it continued doing so after dissolution (Sep.
 2015).
 While this sort of arrangement may seem innocuous considering the staggering amounts involved in Venezuela's corruption, it sure is hugely embarrassing for Zapatero, who as Spain's former PM gets a decent income -for life-, security detail, and benefits afforded to high office that would allow him to meet own travel expenditure.

 This site was shown some of the evidence: dates, flight numbers, air fares, costs, etc. OFAC sanctions to Jorge and Delcy Rodriguez, combined with a file of incriminating evidence in the hands of federal agents, should eliminate Zapatero's further involvement in any negotiation pertaining Venezuela's future.